 A readability grade of 6 is great.
 Of course, you can lower it further, but it’s better than 8 or 9.
 Just by restructuring the sentences and shortening them, I improved the content’s readability.

-If you’re not an editor or copy editor, you can use the Hemingway App to identify common grammar errors and make them better.
+App developers realized that not everyone creating content was a seasoned editor or copy editor.
+Those who aren’t can grab Hemingway App from the app store and use it to identify common grammar errors and make them better.

 To save time, you can paste your entire article into the editor.
 Or, you can start with the introduction first, tweak it and make it better, then move on to the next paragraph.

 If you continually use this tool in your content creation, you’ll become very good at writing, editing and formatting content for your target audience.
 It’ll become second nature and then you’ll no longer need this tool.

 When it comes to driving traffic to your blog, you have to be strategic with the types of content that you create.
 Ninety-four percent of B2B marketers use content marketing to drive leads and increase sales.
 But, that content has to be well-written and deliver immense value to readers.